-If you’re new to clinical trials or weighing the benefits of becoming a clinical research site, you’re likely navigating unfamiliar terrain and confronting unanticipated challenges.
+If you’re new to clinical trials or weighing the benefits of becoming a clinical research professional, you’re likely navigating unfamiliar terrain and confronting unanticipated challenges.

 PPD’s SiteCoach offers robust training, coaching and support to health care practitioners who are new to clinical research.
-Our customized training program paves the way for a more successful experience for your patients and your practice, enabling you to offer more options to patients who are seeking relief or who want to contribute to medical research.
+Our customized training program paves the way for a more successful experience for your patients, enabling you to offer more options to patients who are seeking relief or who want to contribute to medical research.

 Experience Is the Best Teacher